mgirlich/jsontools/tests/testthat/_snaps/extract.md

 # json_extract checks `default`

+    not possible to assign `default`
-    invalid JSON at 1 locations:
+    x invalid JSON at 1 locations:
       1

     1: offset 2